Synopsys Sues Multi-National Company for Piracy & Deploying Software Out of Region

 2019/09/12

-Technology company; Innogrit Corp., has fallen foul of Synopsys Inc.’s software license agreement leading to a difficult lawsuit that has resulted in court disclosure of forensic evidence gathered by Synopsys.
+Technology company Innogrit Corp. has fallen foul of Synopsys Inc.’s software license agreement leading to a difficult lawsuit that has resulted in court disclosure of forensic evidence gathered by Synopsys.

 The case begins in January 2017, when Innogrit Corp., an organization headquartered in Shanghai, China, as well as locations in Taiwan and the USA, invested in Synopsys’s Electronic Design Automation (EDA) software for its internal business processes, which included a legal commitment to adhere to the terms of the End User License Agreement (EULA).
 Crucially, the license was specified for sole use of Innogrit in China.